gparmer/ANRsim/03_anarch_econ/article.md

 With the new card draw in the form of Steelskin and Inject, and a new event for credit generation in Day Job, the Anarchs are looking to cast off their traditional weaknesses: draw and economy.
 Does this add up to an economic powerhouse, or does it track the Anarch history of lagging behind?

-Quoting from the first article, this article `looks at the **resource click efficiency of gaining both credits and quality draws** for various economic packages`.
+Quoting from the first article, "this article looks at the **resource click efficiency of gaining both credits and quality draws** for various economic packages".
 If this doesn't make sense, please check out the first article.

 ## A Warning